BawdyAnarchist/quBSD/Future_Development.md

 ### GENERAL PROBLEMS / BEST PRACTICES / CLEANUP

+0control qb-copy is SLOW af alot of times

+/etc/devfs.rules
+	- I probably have the mixer being added, but jails don't need it.
+	- the new one for webcam

 Take another hack at the recording device problems

 Check HDAC - I think my sound board is now supported.